oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 : OPTIONAL according to {{RFC8693}}.
 In the context of this specification this parameter SHOULD NOT be used.

 scope
 : OPTIONAL.
-Additional scopes to indicate scopes included in returned authorization grant.
+Additional scopes to indicate scopes included in the returned JWT authorization grant.
 See [Claims transcription](#claims-transcription).

 resource
 : REQUIRED if audience is not set.
 URI of authorization server of targeting domain (domain B).